 How does it all work?

-One way to work with us is as a creator and we perform the role of creative producer.
-We will work with you to develop the idea, refine a budget and a plan, and then make it all happen.
-Sometimes you’ll do a lot of this work on your own or with people you’ve worked with in the past.
+One way to work with us is as a creator or co-creator and we perform the role of creative producer and co-creator.
+We will work with you to develop the idea, establish a budget and a plan, and then make it all happen.
+Sometimes you’ll do some of this work on your own or with people you’ve worked with in the past.
 Other times we’ll bring skilled people to work with you and help deliver on the vision.

 Another way to work with us is as a partner or a co-producer.
 That relationship is possible when the partner or co-producer can leverage funds or financing that can be applied to the project, like funding from the Canadian Media Fund for example.

 We are looking to work with the best in the industry and success will rest on our ability to work together to deliver on projects that demonstrate creative excellence, innovation and social relevance.
 We are looking to produce projects that range in scope, style and approach.
-A few will be large and require a significant team working together over time.
-Others will be small and experimental, made by one or two people in a matter of weeks.
+A few will be large and require a significant team working together over a year or more.
+Others will be small and experimental, made by one or two people in a short amount of time.

 - Waterlife - waterlife.nfb.ca

 - Bla Bla - blabla.nfb.ca